peter88213/yW2OO/docs/index.md

 ## Features (a Python 3 installation is required)

+- Launch via Windows Explorer context menu.
+Optionally, use the graphical user interface to select the yWriter project and the export    document type.
 - Generate a "standard manuscript" formatted **ODF text document (ODT)** from a yWriter 7 project.
 - Load yWriter 7 chapters and scenes into an OpenDocument file with chapter and scene markers for **proof reading** and writing back.
 - Generate a **brief synopsis** with chapter and scene titles from a yWriter 7 project.